Harvest Bible Chapel: Vertical Church Films

 Vertical Church Films was launched in 2012 to produce Christian feature films.
 The ministry has produced three critically acclaimed short films, The Ride in 2012, Once We Were Slaves (retitled The Two Thieves) in 2014, and The Shepherd in 2017.
 Vertical Church Films' first feature film, The Resurrection of Gavin Stone, starring Brett Dalton, Anjelah Johnson, Shawn Michaels, Neil Flynn, and D. B. Sweeney was released in nearly 1000 theaters in the United States on January 20, 2017.
 As of 2021, VCF no longer makes films at Harvest Bible Chapel.

 Camp Harvest

 Camp Harvest is a camping facility located in Newaygo, Michigan owned and operated by Harvest Bible Chapel.

 Harvest Christian Academy

-Harvest Christian Academy is a preschool-12th grade school that launched in 2004 from the church.
+River Valley Christian School is a preschool-12th grade school that launched in 2004 from the church.